Electroweak phase transition via Dilaton in Two-Time Physics: EWPT with Dilaton in 2T Model

-The first term is nothing but the kinematic term of the dilaton and it can be neglected in our effective potential calculation.
+The first term is just the kinetic term of the Dilaton.
 Our work is related to the later terms.
 For convenience, we introduce the following notation in the covariant derivative